Informations générales (source: ClinicalTrials.gov)

 - Receiving monoclonal antibodies or biotherapies altering the immune response, other

-last injection must be performed at least five years ago)
+childhood.
+The last injection must be performed at least five years ago).

 - Preexisting condition that altered the immune response: splenectomy, HIV, primary or